Noeska/illegiblesemantics/projects/proj-2.md

 ---

-# Tools Used

-Most of these logos were (digitally) hand-lettered and drawn in **Clip Studio Paint**; some were rendered in **Blender** (NWOBHM, Speed Metal, Power Metal, Teutonic Thrash, Industrial Metal); others were (partly) created using different fonts found on the Internet (Melodic Death Metal, 1990s Tech Death, Djent, Post-Black, Pirate Metal, Funeral Doom); and lastly, the Bay Area Thrash logo is based on the result of a <a href="http://metallica.alwaysdata.net/" target="_blank" rel="noopener"><span>Metallica logo generator</span></a>.

----

 # References

 *I'm not really in the know with rules concerning footnotes, bibliography, etc., so bear with me.
 These will be checked later by the professionals.*